scot00671234/SOSIOLATEST/replit.md

 - **Authentication**: Session-based authentication with IP tracking for a unique voting system that does not require user accounts.
 - **Voting System**: Implements a Reddit-style "hot" ranking algorithm combining votes and time, alongside a "new" sorting option.
 Votes are IP-based, allowing for unlimited voting from different IPs on the same post.
 Posts and comments start with a score of 1.
 - **Community Notes**: Allows users to suggest helpful resources on posts via a modal, with each note having its own title, URL, and a 200-word comment.
 Notes have an independent voting system with step-by-step voting transitions, where high-scoring resources rise to the top.
 Features clean UI styling that matches the site theme.
 URLs are automatically formatted with proper protocols and direct to external sites.
-- **Communities Sidebar**: Enhanced with sorting options (Popular, Alphabetic, New) and proper text truncation to prevent overflow.
+- **Communities Sidebar**: Enhanced with sorting options (Popular, Alphabetic, New) defaulting to Popular, with proper text truncation and overflow handling to prevent boundary issues.
 Popular sorting is based on post count per community.
 - **Comment Sorting**: Comments now support Hot/New sorting algorithms identical to posts, with Hot sorting using Reddit-style algorithm combining votes and time, and New sorting by creation date.
 Sorting is applied recursively to nested comment threads.
 - **Advertising System**: A text-based ad system with Stripe integration allows users to purchase impressions.
 Ads are injected every 10 posts in the main feed, with impression tracking and automatic deactivation upon reaching paid impression limits.
 Sponsored ads are distinctly styled and labeled.
 - **UI/UX Decisions**: